Kintiru/blog/_posts/en/statistics/AP Statistics/2023-01-16-AP Statistics Chapter 8.md

 > This is AP definition of Critical Value
 >
-> The Real Definition is different
-{: .prompt-warning}
+> The real definition is different: the boundaries of the acceptance region of the test. [^1] {: .prompt-warning}

 ### Interpretaton of Confidence Interval